bdambrosio/AllTheWorldAPlay/README.md

 [^2]: a simple wrapper around exllamav2.
 Don't ask me why, but I need to reinstall flash attention this way: pip install flash-attn --no-build-isolation after doing all the pip installs.
 I hate python packaging.
 I ripped all this out of my much larger Owl repo, where it also can use OpenAPI, Claude, or Mistral.
 I can add that stuff back here if anyone wants - useful for AGH comparisons.
 [^3]: Yeah, I know, no requirements.txt or other installer?
 Hey, this is <really> early, sorry.
 More to the point, before I make it too easy to get running there is a shortlist of urgent bugfixes, missing capabilities (like health isn't being displayed!) and improvements (esp. in planning, action determination, ....)
 I need to make.
 [^4]: OLooks like most models derived from Llama-3 use the same chat_template, one that references, BUT DOESN'T DEFINE, 'add_generation_prompt'.
 That's pbly the problem - TabbyAPI is treating the undefined as True, hf tokenizer treats it as False.
 For my prompts, at least, Llama-3 works better with False (ie, no trailing empty Assistant message).
+[^5]: I'd LOVE to have more imagegen options.
+Not my area.
+Suggestions / contributions most welcom.